Antiochian/chess-blunders/README.md

 |**1-2k player:**|unlimited time|

 This would mean that the expert player would always have about 3 seconds on the clock, which corresponds to the region of the graph where the expert's error rate approaches the average plateaued error of the intermediate player.

-Of course, this logic is riddled with flawed assumptions, but it is just a bit of fun so I'm not too concerned.
+Of course, this logic is riddled with flawed assumptions, but it is just a bit of fun.

 How does it work?